Preston railway station: Development

-Eventually the station was rebuilt, at a cost of a quarter of a million pounds, reopening in July 1880, and with seven through platforms and four bay platforms.
+Eventually the station was rebuilt, at a cost of c. £250 million, reopening in July 1880, and with seven through platforms and four bay platforms.
 At this time, both the Ribble bridge and the line as far as Euxton, were widened from two tracks to four.
 A striking feature of the new station was its long and wide central island platform, 1225 ft long and 110 ft wide.
-It was larger than any of the London terminal station platforms, the longest being Kings Cross at 990 ft.
-Along the centre of the platform were refreshment rooms, offices, and waiting rooms.
+It was larger than any of the London terminal station platforms; the longest being at 990 ft.
+Along the centre of the platform were refreshment rooms, offices and waiting rooms.
 A booking hall at the north end of the station was accessed from the middle of a new bridge carrying Fishergate over the railway.
 A broad ramp led down to the main island platform, with footbridges to smaller platforms on either side.
 Further south, the platforms were also linked by a passenger subway and a separate subway for luggage, accessed via hoists.
 At the south end of the main platform, a footbridge led to the nearby Park Hotel, a joint LYR/LNWR property, opened in 1883.

-On 30 January 1877, a heavy storm blew the roof completely away from the station, but a more serious accident occurred on 13 July 1896 when a London to Glasgow train passed through the station at an estimated 45 mi/h, despite a 10 mph speed limit.
+On 30 January 1877, a heavy storm blew the roof completely away from the station, A more serious accident occurred on 13 July 1896, when a London to Glasgow train passed through the station at an estimated 45 mi/h, despite a 10 mph speed limit.
 It was derailed on a tight curve at the north end of the station, killing one person.
 As a result of this, the tracks were realigned.
-Charles Street, to the west of the station, was demolished, as were more houses northwest of the station.
+Charles Street, to the west of the station, was demolished, as were more houses north-west of the station.
 Fishergate bridge was extended on its west side.
 This allowed more tracks and platforms to be built on the west side of the station, with gentler curves.
 The Ribble bridge was widened again, from four to six tracks.
 These enlargements were completed by 1903.
 The east side of the station was also extended in 1913.